 Number of College Graduates by Race or Ethnicity

-From a race perspective, whites have the most number of college graduates but Asians have the biggest share in terms of graduation rate.
+From a race perspective, whites have the most number of college graduates but Asians who study abroad have the biggest share in terms of graduation rate.
 The breakdown as follows:

 White or Caucasian